jamesbasa/jamesbasa.github.io/_pages/index.md

 Highlights of my experience include software engineering, research, humanitarian-focused projects, and IEEE workshops—all of which helped strengthen my interpersonal and technical skills.

-💻 Most recently, I enjoyed working on advancing education at MasterClass as a Software Engineer.
-I spent 2 years there, having converted from intern to full-time.
+💻 Most recently, I enjoyed working on advancing education and scaling the commerce platform at MasterClass as a Software Engineer.
+There I spent 2 years, having converted from intern to full-time.

 My past occupations have a theme of working interpersonally: engineer, code instructor, teacher, cashier.
 Overall, I believe in working collaboratively to improve the lives of others using technology.